-Ben Uri has at its core a committment to creating and sharing scholarship that is easily acessible across every level of interest from casual, to knowledgeable, to expert.
-We strive to share our stories in novel and engaging fashion such as 60 second insights on BUTV and Brief Lives presentations on Audio Adventures alongside full scale academic reserarch on the Ben Uri Research Unit .
+Ben Uri has at its core a commitment to creating and sharing scholarship that is easily accessible across every level of interest, from casual, to knowledgeable, to expert.
+We strive to share our stories in novel and engaging fashion such as 60 second insights on BUTV and Brief Lives presentations on Audio Adventures, alongside full-scale academic research in the Ben Uri Research Unit.
 Our research focus on the Jewish and immigrant contribution to British visual art culture since 1900 is unique in this country.
-So to is our research, evaluation and resultant programming of a wide range of pioneering art interventions, using our collection as the source and inspiration, curated in response to the ever growing demands of mental health in our society and a recognition that the visual arts can make a distinctive contribution.
+So too is our research, evaluation and resultant programming of a wide range of pioneering art interventions, using our collection as the source and inspiration, curated in response to the ever-growing demands of mental health in our society; and a recognition that the visual arts can make a distinctive contribution.
 Both these project and charity objectives reflect our ethos and are fundamental constituents of our public benefit contribution.

 Sarah MacDougall: Director

-Sarah MacDougall (MA, University of Reading) has been appointed Director of Ben Uri and tookup her position on the 1st November 2020.
+Sarah MacDougall (MA, University of Reading) has been appointed Director of Ben Uri and took up her position on 1st November 2020.
 She was previously Head of Collections and the Ben Uri Research Unit (BURU) and has been a curator at Ben Uri since 2002.
 She is the former Eva Frankfurther Research and Curatorial Fellow for the Study of Émigré Artists (2011–2016).
-Her solo exhibitions curated include Refugees: The Lives of Others (2016); Refiguring the Fifties: Eardley, Fell, Frankfurther, Herman, Lowry (2013–2014); Chaim Soutine and his contemporaries (2012); Josef Herman: Warsaw, Brussels, Glasgow, London, 1938–44 (2011).
-Collaborative exhibitions include: Alfred Cohen: An American Artist in Europe (2020); Jankel Adler: A "Degenerate" Artist in Britain, 1940–1949 (2019), Bomberg (2017–18), Out of Chaos (2015); Max Weber (2014);‘Uproar!’: The First 50 Years of The London Group (2013); Forced Journeys: Artists in Exile, 1933–45 (2009–10), Whitechapel at War: Isaac Rosenberg and his Circle (2008).
+Her solo exhibitions curated include Refugees: The Lives of Others (2016); Refiguring the Fifties: Eardley, Fell, Frankfurther, Herman, Lowry (2013–2014); Chaïm Soutine and his contemporaries (2012); Josef Herman: Warsaw, Brussels, Glasgow, London, 1938–44 (2011).
+Collaborative exhibitions include: Alfred Cohen: An American Artist in Europe (2020); Jankel Adler: A “Degenerate” Artist in Britain, 1940–1949 (2019), Bomberg (2017–18), Out of Chaos (2015); Max Weber (2014);‘Uproar!’: The First 50 Years of The London Group (2013); Forced Journeys: Artists in Exile, 1933–45 (2009–10), Whitechapel at War: Isaac Rosenberg and his Circle (2008).
 Sarah has developed and edited the Ben Uri Collection, Eva Frankfurther and BURU online websites.
 She co-supervises PhD candidates (on David Bomberg), with London South Bank University, and (émigré art dealers), Kingston University.